top of page

 Step 5 - Let It Cure

-Monitor the pile and once you are satisfied that the entire contents of your bin have been heated, loosely cover, and let it cure before using.
+Monitor the pile, and once you are satisfied that all the contents of your bin have been heated, loosely cover it and let it cure before using it.
 It’s ready when most material is dark, crumbly and sweet-smelling like soil.

 Congratulations!
 You just made “black gold”.